Western Railway zone: Present

 Western Railway headquarters is in Mumbai's Churchgate station and serves the entire state of Gujarat, some portions of Western Madhya Pradesh, and coastal Maharashtra and some parts of Rajasthan.
 The Western coast of India served by Western Railway has a number of ports, most important among them being Kandla, Hajira, Surat, Dahej, Mundra, Okha, Veraval, Porbandar, Bhavnagar in Gujarat state and Mumbai in Maharashtra.

 Navapur railway station is unique as it falls in both the states of Gujarat and Maharashtra because both were part of Bombay State before 1960 and after States Reorganization Act the Navapur station was divided equally among Gujarat and Maharashtra.
 The Surat railway station is also unique.
 It was the first rail station in Asia with an above ground floor platform.

 The Western Railway operates electric multiple units (EMUs) on the Western line of the Mumbai Suburban Railway, which forms part of the Ahmedabad–Mumbai main line.
 The EMUs ply between Churchgate and Virar (60 km) and was extended until Dahanu Road and Services actually started on 16 April 2013.
 EMUs are of 12-car or 15-car rakes and are differentiated as slow and fast locals.
 Slow trains halt at all stations, while fast ones halt at important stations only and are preferable over longer distances.
 The first electric train on this section was introduced in 1928 between Churchgate and Andheri.
 AC EMUs were introduced on Mumbai Suburban section of Western Railway on 25 December 2017.

-Today, Western Railway runs 1394 suburban services including 96 AC services. the AC services are getting more and more popular.
-The suburban services are the lifeline of the city with working class commuting daily to work covering more than 60 km distance every day.
-For making commuting more comfortable, Western Railway is upgrading its suburban system.
+Today, Western Railway runs 1394 suburban services, including 96 AC services, with the AC services increasing in popularity.
+The suburban services are the lifeline of the city, with the working class commuting daily, covering more than 60 km per day.
+Western Railway is upgrading its suburban system for commuter comfort.